elementor/elementor/README.md

 5. **Responsive Design.** Create custom settings for desktop, tablet & mobile by switching between devices.

 ## Changelog ##

+### 1.2.1 - 08.02.2017 ###
+* Fix! - Change on Repeater control is not effect in the preview
+* Fix! - When you add a widget base on remote only is render twice

 ### 1.2.0 - 01.02.2017 ###
 * New! - Added Gradient Background for Section and Column ([#71](https://github.com/pojome/elementor/issues/71))